 - Active – These are software and SaaS subscriptions that are currently active.

-- Inactive – By selecting ‘Set Inactive‘ on a record, you will be prompted to fill out some information on the cancellation (cancellation request date and effective date).
-The record will then be moved to the ‘Inactive Software‘ view.
+- Inactive – By selecting ‘Set Inactive‘ on a record, you may fill out some information on the cancellation.
+The record will then move to the ‘Inactive Software‘ view.
 Selecting an inactive software will allow you to reactivate it by selecting the ‘Reactivate‘ action button.
-You will be able to edit any information on the record, and then submit it to change the stage back to ‘Active‘.
+You will be able to edit any information on the record and submit to change the stage back to ‘Active‘.

 Updating the App

-The template is fully functional on its own.
+The SaaS & Software Management template is fully functional on its own.
 However, you may wish to customize it to better fit your needs.
-The support pages are a great place to learn, and if you have any questions or need some help customizing the app, don’t hesitate to reach out to our support team.
+The support pages are a great place to learn.
+Also, if you have any questions don’t hesitate to reach out to our support team.